-In SFY2021, the year this plan was revised into version 3.0, there were five DHHS funded problem gambling treatment grantees.
-The largest program, in terms of number of enrollments each year, is The Dr. Robert Hunter International Problem Gambling Center (PGC) located in Las Vegas.
+In SFY2019, the year this plan was written, there were seven DHHS funded problem gambling treatment grantees.
+The largest program, in terms of number of enrollments each year, is the Problem Gambling Center (PGC) located in Las Vegas.
 Each year the PGC treats approximately 280 individuals with the majority participating in its Intensive Outpatient Program (IOP).
-IOP programs are defined as those programs providing 9 hours or more treatment services per week.
-The other Southern Nevada gambling treatment grantee provides mainly outpatient gambling treatment where most clients receive one to six hours of treatment services per week.
-Mental Health Counseling and Consulting, located in Henderson, has been a DHHS grant funded gambling treatment provider since 2017.
+In SFY2018, awards were provided to three new gambling treatment grantees in Southern Nevada.
+Two were located in Henderson, RISE and Mental Health Counseling and Consulting.
+These two programs were both small for-profit organizations offering outpatient one to one counseling and family counseling.
+The fourth program in the Las Vegas area is housed in Bridge, a Certified Community Behavioral Health Clinic.
+It is interesting to note that Southern Nevada's only SAPTA Certified agency with a gambling treatment grant enrolls far fewer problem gamblers into their services than the non-SAPTA certified agencies that operate more as a specialty clinic rather than a community behavioral health agency.
 The other three gambling treatment grantees are in Northern Nevada, including two in Reno and one in Fallon.
 The Reno Problem Gambling Center provides mainly outpatient treatment services with the option of participating in an IOP program while the other Reno grantee, Bristlecone Family Resources' Gambling Addiction Treatment and Education (GATE) program, primarily provides residential gambling treatment services.
 The remaining gambling treatment grantee, New Frontier Treatment Center, has a catchment area that serves the vast majority of rural Nevada.
 New Frontier has offices located in Lovelock, Battle Mountain, Elko, West Wendover, Ely, Caliente, and Fallon; however, only one of those locations (Fallon) are served by a Certified Problem Gambling Counselor (CPGC) or Certified Problem Gambling Counselor Intern (CPGC-I).
-Gambling treatment services outside of those areas are provided via a secure web-based video conference technology that links a CPGC to a client in a remote location; typically, the client's personal home computer.
-Prior to the beginning of the COVID-19 pandemic in March 2020, problem gambling treatment services provided through telehealth technologies were seldom used.
-After March 2020, telehealth services for problem gambling treatment had become widely used by all the gambling treatment grantees.
+Gambling treatment services outside of those areas are provided via a secure webbased video conference technology that links a CPGC to a client in a remote location; typically, the client's personal home computer.
+In concept, persons interested in participating in remote counseling would be sent a structured change guide, participate in regularly scheduled video conference sessions with a CPGC, and encouraged to participate in online problem gambling recovery support sites.
+Unfortunately, this distance treatment option is seldom utilized.